Skip to content

 Description

-Decades of commercial/industrial use and former dry cleaning operations in the area of Gaffney Road, in the City of Fairbanks, has resulted in multiple areas of soil contamination and area-wide groundwater contamination by chlorinated hydrocarbons, primarily tetrachloroethylene (PCE) and its daughter products- trichloroethene (TCE) and dichloroethenes (DCE).
+Decades of commercial/industrial use and former dry cleaning operations along Gaffney Road, in the City of Fairbanks, has resulted in multiple areas of soil contamination and area-wide groundwater contamination by chlorinated hydrocarbons, primarily tetrachloroethylene (PCE) and its daughter products- trichloroethene (TCE) and dichloroethenes (DCE).
 Groundwater investigations from 1997 to 1999 used passive soil gas studies, temporary and permanent monitoring wells, and sewer line sampling to delineate what appeared to be two groundwater plumes above regulatory limits originating in the Gaffney Road area and extending downgradient, generally north-northwest.
-The smaller, eastern plume exceeds 1500 feet while the longer, western plume exceeds 3000 feet in length.
-DEC is investigating these areas of contamination in an area-wide approach, looking at all possible sources of contaminants.
-There now appear to be three sources, associated with two historical dry cleaning operations and the sanitary sewer lines in the area.
-The wooden sewer lines may have received contaminants and subsequently redistributed them to down-gradient areas through failures in the line, regular leakage, or vapor migration across the pipe into the surrounding soil and water.
+The smaller, eastern plume exceeded1500 feet while the longer, western plume exceeded 3000 feet in length.
+DEC's investigations indicate there are three sources of contamination: two historical dry cleaning operations and the sanitary wooden sewer lines that served this area.
+The wooden sewer lines may have received contaminants from former dry cleaners and redistributed them to down-gradient areas through failures in the line, regular leakage, or vapor migration across the pipe into the surrounding soil and water.

 Public Health and Environmental Concerns